BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 Having barely any experience with streaming contributed probably to this a lot, and routine and familiarity might avoid this somewhat.

-One potential solution could involve limiting streaming time and completing the majority of the work off-stream.

 ### Blogging

 Honestly, blogging didn't cross my mind at all at first.
-Blogging as a whole seem not nearly as popular anymore, compared to 10-20 years ago.
+Blogging as a whole seems not nearly as popular anymore, compared to 10-20 years ago.

 When I visited [r/NewTubers](https://www.reddit.com/r/NewTubers/), to read up on the whole How-To YouTube stuff, one post in particular stood out to me: